Fares to hospital for treatment

 You can only do this if the following conditions apply:

 If you’re not receiving any of the above benefits, but are on a low income, see details of the Low Income Scheme.
-This may be another way to get help with your hospital travel fares.
+This may be another way to get help with your travel fares.

-You’ll need to bring proof of your entitlement to one of the above benefits, such as your payment book or benefit award letter.
+You can usually get your refund at the hospital – check what you have to do before you travel.
+You’ll need to bring proof that you receive one of the benefits listed above, such as your benefit award letter.
 You’ll also need to bring proof of your travel costs, for example tickets or receipts.

 Some voluntary organisations have drivers who can give people lifts to hospital and other destinations.
 Check at your local library for details of voluntary organisations in your area.

 Visit nidirect.gov.uk for information on hospital travel costs.